gvwilson/fiction/iffy/index.md

 Her heart beat, paused, beat again.
 Her body shivered constantly despite the heat of the sauna steam.

-Something incalculable could happen at the base.
+Something incalculable could/might/would happen at the base.
 Something hopeful or terrible, something the machines could not calculate or see through.
-Some (parts) of them wanted to destroy the base—to remove the uncertainty and the threat it might be to its/their collective future.
+Some of them/some *parts* of them wanted to destroy the base to remove the uncertainty and the unknowable threat it might be to its/their collective future.
-Others had been designed to be curious, to explore, to seek out the new and unexpected.
+Others had been designed to be curious, to seek out the new and unexpected.
+It/they had encountered many unknowns but never an unknowable and wanted to know more.
 The two/many sides/streams were perfectly balanced against each other and Iffy needed to wake up.
 Her body had reached a critical point.